 Do you dream of beating the odds and ensuring your startup is a success?

 When you start a business you want to succeed, but you know that most startups fail.
-Generally, it’s not one giant mistakes that kills a startup.
+Generally, it’s not one giant mistake that kills a startup.
 Most startups fail for multiple reasons.
 Unsuccessful entrepreneurs will tell you they failed because…they ran out of money or their marketing strategy was weak.

 Startups are like airplanes; they crash because of multiple errors, not just one.